 A good production is essential, one that stresses the vocal.
 People want to hear the singers, and they want to understand the words.
 Instrumental tracks should support the vocals.
 Bass and drums are the foundation.
 The other tracks ride on top.
 Lead guitars and keyboards should stay true to the melodies while improvising just enough.
 The record is the thing!

 Someone told me I was going to make it in old age.
 I want to pass along my best tunes, those that inspire constructive behavior.
 I think of my Christmas song and my wedding song: "I Promise."
 One bride-to-be chose "I Promise" from 400 songs.

 There is no particular audience.
 I do what is in me.
 I suppose my audience is people who appreciate good songs and the work that goes into them.

-I still do this at a time when people with more talent have given up.
-I am still moving in the direction of giving the world classic songs.
+I doing this a time when people with more talent have given up.
+I am still moving in the direction of giving the world great music.
 I put mp3s on my website.
-People around the world hear them and make comments.
+People around the world hear them.
 Johnny T put his vocal on "Save The Planet," my environmental song.
-I am not afraid to expose my material, and that has helped me get independent cuts.
+I am not afraid to expose my material, and that has helped me get cuts.

 1973-1985 - Comeback